C H Dixon Charitable Trust

 Overview

-The C H Dixon Charitable Trust is a long-established grant-making trust founded in July 1981 that provides financial support to English musicians of all ages.
-Operating with general charitable purposes under trustee discretion, the trust makes grants to both individual musicians and music organizations throughout England.
+The C H Dixon Charitable Trust is a long-established grant-making trust founded in 1981 that provides financial support to English musicians of all ages.
+Operating with general charitable purposes under trustee discretion, the trust makes grants to both individual musicians and music organisations throughout England.
 With annual income of approximately £66,000-£68,000 and expenditure varying between £39,500-£122,500 depending on grant-making activity, the trust represents a modest but focused funding source within the UK music funding landscape.
-The trust is recognized by major UK conservatoires including the Royal Academy of Music, Royal College of Music, and Leeds Conservatoire as a viable funding source for musicians seeking financial support.
+The trust is listed by major UK conservatoires including the Royal Academy of Music, Royal College of Music, and Leeds Conservatoire as a potential funding source for musicians seeking financial support.

 Funding Priorities